IDMNYU/audiolab/docs/synths.md

 8. Negative (-) comparator input (sums with *6*); if this signal is less than *7*, pulse output *5* will fire and the pulse divider will increment

 *Notes:*
-- the lower half of the ÷N COM module is fairly straightforward; the pulse output *5* will fire whenever the + voltage (*7*) exceeds the - voltage (*8*, which can be offset by the value at knob *6*).
+- The lower half of the ÷N COM module is fairly straightforward; the pulse output *5* will fire whenever the + voltage (*7*) exceeds the - voltage (*8*, which can be offset by the value at knob *6*).
-- unlike the Boolean Logic comparators which generate binary true/false voltages, the trigger circuit on the ÷N COM is a [Schmitt trigger](https://en.wikipedia.org/wiki/Schmitt_trigger), so it has hysteresis and will only fire once per threshold crossing.
+- Unlike the Boolean Logic comparators which generate binary true/false voltages, the trigger circuit on the ÷N COM is a [Schmitt trigger](https://en.wikipedia.org/wiki/Schmitt_trigger), so it has hysteresis and will only fire once per threshold crossing.
-- the upper half of the ÷N COM increments its internal counter everytime the lower half fires its pulse circuit.
+- The upper half of the ÷N COM increments its internal counter everytime the lower half fires its pulse circuit.
 The values set by knob *3* and CV *4* set the number of steps in its pulse divider.
 When the count of pulses reaches that value, the pulse divider output *1* fires and the counter resets.
-- the staircase output *2* is one of the most musically interesting devices in the Serge system; Tcherepnin decided to expose the signal counter used in the internal circuitry of the pulse divider and scale it by a specific voltage, in steps of 1/6V (i.e. from 0 to 5.1666V at 31 steps), so that it can be used directly as a [whole tone scale](https://en.wikipedia.org/wiki/Whole_tone_scale) when patched into a 1 volt-per-octave input on an oscillating circuit.
+- The staircase output *2* is one of the most musically interesting devices in the Serge system; Tcherepnin decided to expose the signal counter used in the internal circuitry of the pulse divider and scale it by a specific voltage, in steps of 1/6V (i.e. from 0 to 5.1666V at 31 steps), so that it can be used directly as a [whole tone scale](https://en.wikipedia.org/wiki/Whole_tone_scale) when patched into a 1 volt-per-octave input on an oscillating circuit.
 This voltage can be scaled to other fixed musical intervals as desired.

 #### Smooth / Stepped Generator #2